 Finding something to watch on TV used to be as simple as turning on the set, flipping through a few dozen channels, and stopping when you stumbled upon something worth checking out.
 Even during the early days of streaming, you could count on finding most big shows and movies on one of the big three platforms (Netflix, Hulu, and Amazon Prime Video) or the digital versions of the big premium cable networks (HBO Now, Showtime).

 But it’s not so simple anymore: Since late 2019, there’s been a barrage of new platform launches as big media companies scramble for position in the post-cable universe.
-Apple TV+ and Disney+ came online in November 2019, while Peacock began rolling out in select cities in April (with a planned national premiere in July).
-A supersized version of HBO called, appropriately enough, HBO Max debuts this week, while a revamped and rebranded CBS All Access is expected by late summer or early fall.
+Apple TV+ and Disney+ came online in November 2019, while Peacock has hit living rooms and commandeered all episodes of The Office.
+A supersize version of HBO called, appropriately enough, HBO Max made waves in 2020 and then came Paramount+, a revamped and rebranded CBS All Access.
 All that on top of literally dozens of other smaller services and niche platforms for audiences with specialized tastes.
 Nobody ever said the streaming revolution would be cheap — or easy.

 The good news is that, unlike cable, almost all streaming services let you try out their product before you have to fully commit.
 A seven-day trial is usually the minimum sampling period, but as competition heats up, some platforms have been giving away an entire month of service.
 Still, even figuring out which streamers to check out takes some digging — and that’s where Vulture has your back.
 We’ve put together a master list of dozens of subscription-based video platforms covering a range of interests, from movies and general entertainment to sports and education.
 We’ve tried to find streamers serving all sorts of tastes and communities both narrow and broad.

 A few notes: We want this guide to help you decide how to spend your money, so we didn’t include any platform that was completely free or ad-supported (think Pluto or STIRR).
 Many services try to make themselves look a bit less expensive by setting their prices at, say, $6.99 instead of $7; we opted to round up to the next dollar when listing costs.
-And one pro tip: Your cellphone company might offer free or discounted service to a streamer (see: Sprint’s Hulu promotion or T-Mobile’s “Netflix on Us” offer), so check their websites, too.
+And one pro tip: Your cellphone company might offer free or discounted service to a streamer (see: Sprint’s Hulu promotion or T-Mobile’s “Netflix on Us” offer), so check their websites, too, or our guide to phone plans offering streaming discounts.

 The Major Services

-The everything store of original video entertainment is to streaming what Kleenex is to tissue: a brand so powerful it’s become synonymous with the category.
+The everything store of original video entertainment is to streaming what Kleenex is to tissue: a brand so powerful it’s become synonymous with the category, even if it’s had a difficult 2022.
 Netflix spends billions each year making its own original scripted and unscripted series, dozens of stand-up comedy specials, and a yearly slate of theatrical-quality feature films bigger than any of the major movie studios.
 Basically, Netflix’s goal is to recreate a cable TV package in one place, offering enough highbrow and lowbrow programming to fill a couple dozen very different networks.
 Its library of older shows and movies has shrunk somewhat in recent years as Disney, NBCUniversal, and other competitors have reclaimed their intellectual property (translation: you can’t stream Friends or recent Marvel and Star Wars movies on Netflix anymore).
-But there’s still a decent-sized collection of retro goodness, including Cheers, Monty Python’s Flying Circus, Star Trek, and Grey’s Anatomy.
+But there’s still a decent-size collection of retro goodness, including Seinfeld, Monty Python’s Flying Circus, 30 Rock, and Grey’s Anatomy.

 Though it doesn’t make nearly as many originals as Netflix, Amazon’s video service is no slouch when it comes to first-run fare: It usually premieres a couple of big tentpole comedies or dramas every month, from critical darlings (Fleabag, Modern Love) to crowd-pleasing hits (The Marvelous Mrs. Maisel, Bosch, Jack Ryan).
 Amazon simulcasts some Thursday night football games, too, and is also rapidly beefing up its first-run movie slate.
 It also boasts a far deeper collection of acquired movies and TV shows than Netflix, particularly if you’re looking for stuff from the 1970s and ’80s.
 And for better or worse, Prime also combines its subscription offering with stuff from Amazon’s video download and rental store: As you’re browsing through movies and shows included with the service, you’ll also be shown titles you can buy or rent.

 One of the few major streamers focused solely on original content, you won’t find a large library of older shows with hundreds of episodes to binge.
 Instead, Apple is looking to build its own collection of high-quality scripted dramas and comedies.
-The Morning Show, starring Reese Witherspoon and Jennifer Aniston, is the platform’s signature series, but other early standouts include the comedic Dickinson, the anthology Little America, a reboot of Amazing Stories, and the M. Night Shyamalan thriller Servant.
+The Morning Show, starring Reese Witherspoon and Jennifer Aniston, and Ted Lasso, starring Jason Sudeikis, are the platform’s signature series, but other early standouts include the comedic Dickinson, the anthology Little America, a reboot of Amazing Stories, and the M. Night Shyamalan thriller Servant.
 TV+ also includes a few original movies, including a Beastie Boys doc and the Samuel L. Jackson film The Banker.

-The Disney-owned streamer is the best service if you’re a cord-cutter who still craves traditional TV: It offers next-day access to most prime-time shows from ABC, NBC, FX, Freeform, and Fox, plus its own medium-sized slate of original, generally well-reviewed shows (The Handmaid’s Tale, Little Fires Everywhere, Rami, Shrill, High Fidelity) and the occasional first-run feature film.
-In 2020, it also launched FX on Hulu, which combines most of FX’s past shows with exclusive offerings such as the limited series Mrs. America.
+The Disney-owned streamer is the best service if you’re a cord-cutter who still craves traditional TV: It offers next-day access to most prime-time shows from ABC, NBC, FX, Freeform, and Fox, plus its own medium-sized slate of original, generally well-reviewed shows (The Dropout, The Handmaid’s Tale, Nine Perfect Strangers, Only Murders in the Building, Dopesick, Rami, Shrill) and the occasional first-run feature film.
+In 2020, it also launched FX on Hulu, which combines most of FX’s past shows with exclusive offerings such as The Bear and Mrs. America.
 Hulu also offers the ability to add on a live TV service with dozens of channels and the ability to record shows to a cloud DVR, plus options to subscribe to rival premium services.

-The happiest place in TV land for Disney fans, since virtually every major movie (animated or otherwise) can be found here.
+The happiest place in TV land for Disney fans, since virtually every major movie in its collection (animated or otherwise) can be found here.
 The focus is on tentpole Disney brands such as Marvel, Star Wars, Pixar, and National Geographic, as well as the company’s namesake family-friendly fare.
-Original content is still a work in progress, but this is the only place you can watch The Baby Yoda Show (sometimes known by its formal title of The Mandalorian).
+Original content rolls out pretty steadily now, and this is the only place you can watch Star Wars’ The Baby Yoda Show (sometimes known by its formal title of The Mandalorian) and Obi-Wan Kenobi, and Marvel’s Loki and Ms. Marvel, among others.
 And if you have kids over the age of 2 and can afford the monthly charge, there’s probably no better electronic babysitter.

-With the launch of HBO Max, there are now two direct-to-consumer streaming services with HBO branding.
-(Sorry, nerds: HBO Go is only accessible if you pay for HBO through your cable operator.)
-So what’s the difference between them?
-Well, HBO Now, available since 2015, is the digital version of the iconic premium cable channel, serving up the full lineup of current and past HBO series, movies, and feature films available to cable and satellite customers.
-HBO Max replicates everything offered on Now, but adds in thousands of additional hours of classic movies (Casablanca, The Wizard of Oz, the Criterion Collection) and TV shows (Friends, The Big Bang Theory, The Fresh Prince of Bel-Air, South Park), plus a couple dozen original projects (an Anna Kendrick romantic comedy called Love Life, a reboot of Gossip Girl).
+HBO Max launched amid some confusion.
+At the time, there were already two HBO streamers: HBO Go and HBO Now.
+HBO Go was how cable subscribers caught up with shows like Girls or Game of Thrones online.
+HBO Now, available since 2015, was a digital version of the premium cable channel, serving up the full lineup of current and past HBO series, movies, and feature films.
+Both have now been sunset, and WarnerMedia (now Warner Bros.
+Discovery, with more change on the horizon) has consolidated its apps into HBO Max, which replicates everything offered on Now, but adds in thousands of additional hours of classic movies (Casablanca, The Wizard of Oz, the Criterion Collection) and TV shows (Friends, The Big Bang Theory, The Fresh Prince of Bel-Air, South Park), plus original projects (an Anna Kendrick romantic comedy called Love Life, a reboot of Gossip Girl) and significant libraries from Studio Ghibli and DC Comics’ fleet of onscreen superheroes.

 Wish You Had Premium Cable?

-The digital version of the decades-old cable network focuses mostly on original scripted series, including buzz magnets such as Billions, The Chi, and Black Monday, as well as long-running staple Shameless.
+The digital version of the decades-old cable network focuses mostly on original scripted series, including buzz magnets such as Yellowjackets, Billions, The Chi, and Black Monday, as well as long-running staple Shameless.
 There’s also a regularly refreshed selection of original documentaries, plus some news (The Circus, Vice) and talk (Desus & Mero) programming.
-And while breakouts such as Homeless, Ray Donovan, and The Affair have ended their runs, they’re all available in the deep library of former Showtime series still available to stream on the service.
+And while breakouts such as Homeland, Ray Donovan, and The Affair have ended their runs, they’re all available in the deep library of former Showtime series still available to stream on the service.
 What you won’t find is a big selection of recent blockbuster movies.
-While some hits do find their way here (Hustlers and Green Book, for example), Showtime long ago opted to stop spending on big movie output deals in favor of making more of its own shows.
+While some hits do find their way here (Minari, Forrest Gump, and Moonlight, for example), Showtime long ago opted to stop spending on big movie output deals in favor of making more of its own shows.

 The MGM-owned cable network finally began offering a direct-to-consumer service in 2019, letting cord-cutters access the premium channel’s roster of movies and original series.
 In addition to a robust offering of recent and classic films drawn from the MGM library (duh) as well as studios such as Sony, Paramount, and Lionsgate, Epix has also been slowly building a roster of originals.
 Notable titles include a well-reviewed adaptation of Get Shorty, dramas Godfather of Harlem and Pennyworth, and for Downton Abbey stans still suffering withdrawal pains, the Julian Fellowes joint, Belgravia (a co-production with the U.K.’s ITV).